 When can I apply?

-You can apply anytime the application portal is open.
-The next time the portal will be opened is October 1, 2023, at 10:00am.
-We limit the number of applications we accept so that we do not accept too many more applications than we can fund.
-If the application portal closes before you are able to submit, you will have an opportunity to provide your contact info and we will notify you when the application portal reopens.
+The first business day of each month, we will begin accepting appointment bookings.
+We limit the number of bookings we accept so that we do not accept too many more applications than we can fund.
+If the booking portal closes before you are able to submit, you can try next month to set up an appointment with us.
+Visit https://the-network.org/survivor-fund/ to see the dates our booking portal opens.

 Can I submit an application on behalf of a friend using my account?

-No. The Submittable account holder should be the person filling out the application.
-If an application is filled out by another individual, that is not the applicant, the application will be declined.
+No. The Submittable account holder should be the person who is present at the appointment with our application specialist.
 If you are an advocate applying on behalf of a client, please see the next FAQ below.